When it comes to paying for software training, people can be… hesitant.

 4. Training testimonials and the takeaway

-An investment in training is an investment in the future of your business.
+An investment in effective software training is an investment in the future of your business.
 That’s not just because using software will become second nature to everyone in your company, but because the impact of using it will make your entire company function more efficiently.

 This can give you the ability to adapt and be more flexible when challenges like this past year strike.